November 6, 2025

 Photo: A. Savin.

-Former residence of one of the wealthiest and most influential aristocratic families of Russia — the Princes Yusupov.
-The palace is known for its luxurious interiors and for being the site where Grigory Rasputin was murdered in 1916.
+The former residence of one of the wealthiest and most influential aristocratic families of Russia—the Princes Yusupov.
+The palace is known for its lavish interiors and for being the site of Grigori Rasputin's assassination in 1916.

-State Museum-Reserve 'Tsarskoye Selo' (including Catherine Palace and the Amber Room)
+State Museum-Reserve "Tsarskoye Selo" (including the Catherine Palace and the Amber Room)

-The State Museum-Reserve 'Tsarskoye Selo' is an architectural and park ensemble of the 18th–early 20th centuries, located in the town of Pushkin (part of the Pushkin district of St. Petersburg).
+The State Museum-Reserve "Tsarskoye Selo" is an architectural and park ensemble of the 18th–early 20th centuries, located in the town of Pushkin (part of the Pushkin district of Saint Petersburg).
 The Catherine Palace was built in the Baroque style.
-In one of its halls is the Amber Room, which contains amber panels that were presented to Peter I by the Prussian king Frederick William I.
+One of its halls housed the Amber Room, which contained amber panels presented to Peter I by the Prussian King Frederick William I.

 Erarta Museum of Contemporary Art